The Higgs branch of Heterotic ALE instantons: Introduction

-The main focus of this paper we will mostly be to generalize the above construction to the cases where the $(e')$ LST is enriched with choices of non-trivial flat connections at infinity breaking the $E_8\times E_8$ gauge group to the commutant of the embedding $(\mu_L,\mu_R): \Gamma_G \to E_8 \times E_8$.
-Rather than focusing on the corresponding tensor (or Coulomb) branches we are mostly interested in the corresponding HBs.
-The former is the branch where scalars in the matter hypermultiplets take VEVs, and thus corresponds to the hypermultiplet moduli space of the parent $E_8 \times E_8$ heterotic string on the orbifold, as discussed in detail in our companion paper \cite{delzotto-fazzi-giri-prl}.
+The main focus of this paper we will be to generalize the above construction to the cases where the $(e')$ LST is enriched with choices of nontrivial flat connections at infinity breaking the $E_8\times E_8$ gauge group to the commutant of the embedding $(\mu_\text{L},\mu_\text{R}): \Gamma_G \to E_8 \times E_8$.
+Rather than focusing on the corresponding tensor (or Coulomb) branch, we will be interested in the HB.
+The latter is the branch where scalars in the matter hypermultiplets take VEVs, and thus corresponds to the hypermultiplet moduli space of the parent $E_8 \times E_8$ heterotic string on the orbifold, as discussed in our companion paper \cite{DelZotto:2023myd}.
 Applying the same logic as above, and because the HB is invariant under torus compactification (assuming \emph{no} Wilson lines are turned on breaking further the flavor symmetry in the toroidal reduction), we want to study the HB of the electric quiver.
-Thanks to mirror symmetry \cite{Intriligator:1996ex}, this is equivalent to the CB of the 3D mirror, that is a \emph{different} QFT, encoded in a \textit{magnetic quiver} (introduced in \cite{Cabrera:2019izd} and reviewed below).
-For instance in the example above, applying the mirror map, we obtain
+Thanks to mirror symmetry \cite{Intriligator:1996ex}, this is equivalent to the CB of the 3D mirror, that is a \emph{different} QFT.